Born on January 24, 1981, Frank likes to exaggerate the suspense of his birth by telling friends he was-

 Frank finally went pro in 2006, as a sportswriter for the Mesabi Daily News.
 He’d return to Duluth in 2008, eventually taking his pen to PolarLeague.com in September 2009 and became the Managing Editor of the company’s upstart Floodwood-based newspaper, The Portage News.
 He picked up another fancy wall hanging along the way, a second-place sports reporting award from the Minnesota Newspaper Association.

 Frank moved to the Twin Cities in February 2010, with nothing but a friend’s couch for a bed and whatever could fit into the back of his car.
-Now (PLOT TWIST!) he spends his 7-4 at a medical device company helping oversee QA processes and training team members around the globe.
+Now, he works for a medical device manufacturer during the day and writes a blog at night.

 What began as a column site just for funsies,